GuangyuWang99/DISCOVERSE-Real2Sim/README.md

 Make sure to set the intrinsics (i.e., `--resolution`, `--lens`, `--sensor_size`) **strictly the same** when running `obj_render.py` / `glb_render.py` and `models2colmap.py`.

 ## Mesh2GS
+*Convert textured meshes to 3DGSs.*

 Run Mesh2GS for each 3D asset one-by-one:
 ```bash
 python LitMesh2GS/train.py -s YourOutputPath/model_or_part_name_i -m YourOutputPath/model_or_part_name_i/mesh2gs --data_device cuda --densify_grad_threshold 0.0002 -r 1
 ```
 The 3DGS results will be saved at a new folder `mesh2gs` in `YourOutputPath/model_or_part_name_i` for each 3D asset.

+Since 3DGS is memory-efficient by nature, we recommond to specify `--densification_interval` to roughly control the amounts of the resulting 3DGS points.
+A larger value will lead to a sparser 3DGS field.